Review of the low-lying excited baryons $\Sigma^*(1/2^-)$: Theoretical studies of

 \subsection{Charmed decays $\Lambda_c^+\to \pi^+\pi^0\pi^-\Sigma^+$}

 Since triangle singularity plays an important role in many processes~\cite{Liu:2015taa,Bayar:2016ftu,Liang:2019jtr,Dai:2018hqb,Wang:2016dtb,Guo:2019twa}, Ref.~\cite{Xie:2018gbi} studied the $\Sigma^*(1/2^-)$ production in the decay of $\Lambda_c^+\to \pi^+\pi^0\pi^-\Sigma^+$ by considering the triangle loop, which develops a singularity of the invariant mass of $\pi^0\pi^-\Sigma^+$ system around 1880~MeV.
-Here, the $\Sigma^*(1/2^-)$ with a mass around 1430~MeV is a dynamically generated resonance from the meson-baryon interaction and is a cusp structure~\cite{Roca:2013cca}.
-It is found that a narrow peak, tied to the $\Sigma^*(1/2^-)$ state, appears in the final $\pi^-\Sigma^+$ mass spectrum at the energy around the $\bar K N$ threshold.
+It is found that a cusp structure, tied to the $\Sigma^*(1/2^-)$ state, appears in the final $\pi^-\Sigma^+$ mass spectrum at the energy around the $\bar K N$ threshold as shown in Fig.~6 of Ref.~\cite{Xie:2018gbi}.
+It should be pointed out that, the $\Sigma^*(1/2^-)$ with a mass around 1430~MeV could be dynamically generated from the meson-baryon interaction, and appears as a weakly bound state or a virtual state, which is reflected as a strong cusp structure around the $\bar{K}N$ threshold~\cite{Roca:2013cca}.
 Meanwhile, the branching ratio for the $\Sigma^*(1/2^-)$ signal is predicted to be of the order of $10^{-4}$~\cite{Xie:2018gbi}.
 In the future, Belle II, BESIII, and the future Super Tau-Charm Factory (STCF) experiments could test such predictions.